Peeragogy/Peeragogy.github.io/researching.md

 New College, where the culture already is disposed towards student self-direction, may be unique in its ability to foster an undergraduate scientific curriculum based primarily on research.
-The questions listed at the beginning of this section are the questions a research must answer when initiating a research program for undergraduates.
+The questions listed at the beginning of this section are the questions a researcher must answer when initiating a research program for undergraduates.
 (They were lifted from the NSF’s summary of how they review REU proposals.)
 By pointing out here that the same questions are the natural questions for